awsteiner/o2sclpy/doc/index.rst

 The script attempts to dynamically load the O\ :sub:`2`\ scl libraries ``libo2scl`` and ``libo2scl_hdf`` using python's ctypes module.
 If it cannot find them, you may need to use the argument ``-o2scl-libdir`` to specify the proper directory.
-On OSX, the script must load the C++ library first, and if necessary you can specify its location with the argument ``-o2scl-cpplib``.
+If you're on OSX and using GCC, the script must load the C++ library first, and if necessary you can specify its location with the argument ``-o2scl-cpplib`` (on my laptop this is ``-o2scl-cpplib /usr/local/lib/gcc/6/libstdc++.dylib``).

 Basic usage
 -----------